 In conclusion, we have studied electron correlation effects in a bilayer two-orbital Hubbard model for La$_3$Ni$_2$O$_7$ in the MO basis, and found a strong orbital selectivity when the interaction strength is moderate.
 Further increasing the interaction, an OSMP is stabilized.
 The OSMP is close to an $S=3/2$ high-spin state, in which the $x^2-y^2$ and $z^2$ bonding orbitals are all very close to half-filling.
-In light of these results, we obtain an effective multiorbital $t$-$J$ model for superconductivity of the system by a $t/U$ perturbation expansion on top of the high-spin configuration.
+In light of these results, we obtain an effective multiorbital $t$-$J$ model for superconductivity of the system in the crossover regime towards the high-spin configuration.
 We show that the system exhibits orbital-selective pairing and the leading superconducting pairing channel evolves from the extended $s$-wave $A^{1g}$ to $d$-wave $B^{1g}$ when the intra-orbital nearest-neighbor exchange coupling $J^{xx}$ is increased.
-Our work paves the way for systematically describing the high-$T_c$ superconductivity of La$_3$Ni$_2$O$_7$ as a function of pressure.
+Our work paves the way for systematically describing the pressure-induced high-$T_c$ superconductivity of La$_3$Ni$_2$O$_7$.